 Anesthesia (anesthetics) is medicine that prevents the feeling of pain during a procedure or surgery and prevents you from remembering.
-Nationwide Children's Hospital staff specializes in giving anesthesia to infants, children, and adults.
-They will choose the safest form of anesthesia to use.
 A few types of anesthesia are:

-- General anesthesia keeps a person completely "asleep" (unconscious) during a procedure or surgery - Local anesthesia numbs only the procedure or surgical site - Regional anesthesia- numbs a larger area of the body including the procedure or surgical site(s) - Sometimes a combination of these is used.
+- or surgery

+- Local anesthesia numbs only the procedure or surgical site

+- Sometimes a combination of these is used.